play-co/shooter/models/readme.md

 __destroy()__

-This function is called when the `ModelPool` in which this item is contained removes the model, it also releases the view from the `ViewPool` associated with this model.
+This function is called when the `ModelPool` in which this item is contained removes the model.
+It also releases the view from the `ViewPool` associated with this model.

 __isOffscreen()__

-The tick function calls this function, if this function returns true then the model will be removed.
+The tick function calls this function.
+If it returns true then the model will be removed.

 __tick(dt)__